mockoon/mockoon/CONTRIBUTING.md

 - Add a new test for the migration in the same library `./packages/commons/test/data/migrations/{MIGRATION_ID}/environments.json` and `./packages/commons//test/suites/migrations.spec.ts` files.
 - Use the script `./packages/desktop/scripts/migrate-tests.js` in the desktop package in order to migrate the tests' `environments.json` samples to the latest migration.
 Please note that some folders/sample files marked with a `.do-not-update-files` must never be migrated.

+## Lint and format

+ESLint rules and Prettier code styling are enforced by the continuous integration pipeline.
+Please fix all the ESLint issues and format your code using Prettier before pushing.

 ## Run the tests

 Some unit and integration tests are present in the 4 packages.
 You can run them with `npm run test` after building the 4 packages: